-Grilled to perfection and coated in a sweet sticky sauce, this Teriyaki Steak with Homemade Teriyaki Sauce is a will make you wonder why you ever ordered take out.
+Grilled to perfection and coated in a sweet sticky sauce, this Teriyaki Steak with Homemade Teriyaki Sauce will make you wonder why you ever ordered take out.

 Skip The Restaurant; Cook The Steak